According to the Norwood scale, Norwood 7 is the most advanced stage of male pattern baldness, which accounts for around 95% of hair loss in men .

 If there are sufficient harvestable follicles in the donor area, then a hair transplant can usually be performed.
 However, at Norwood 7, the scalp donor site may provide a sparse supply of follicles.

-An experienced surgeon may harvest a combination of body and scalp hair follicles for the hair transplant, which would create more grafts and allow more hair to grow on the scalp.
+An experienced hair restoration surgeon may harvest a combination of body and scalp hair follicles for the hair transplant, which would create more grafts and allow more hair growth on the scalp.

 A hair transplant at Norwood 7 aims to restore the hairline, temples, mid-scalp, and crown.
 A fair amount of grafts are needed to cover these areas.